a472w679/ballot-drop-box/README.md

 ## Setup

 ### Pre Reqs
-1) Make sure you have a Raspberry Pi
+1) Make sure you have a Raspberry Pi and an AWS EC2 Instance
 - this system was tested on a Raspberry Pi 5 Model B Rev 1.0
+- hosting was tested on a AWS EC2 Debian instance

 ### Project Modules
 1) Make a virtual env in the project root directory